Weaknesses for Simplified Mapping of Published Vulnerabilities

 The code contains a control flow path that does not reflect the algorithm that the path is intended to implement, leading to incorrect behavior any time this path is n...

-The program contains a code sequence that can run concurrently with other code, and the code sequence requires temporary, exclusive access to a shared resource, but a ...
+The product contains a code sequence that can run concurrently with other code, and the code sequence requires temporary, exclusive access to a shared resource, but a ...

-The software performs an iteration or loop without sufficiently limiting the number of times that the loop is executed.
+The product performs an iteration or loop without sufficiently limiting the number of times that the loop is executed.

 The product exposes a resource to the wrong control sphere, providing unintended actors with inappropriate access to the resource.